 - 1. No limitation on SBA, now accounts, US Government Securities, US Federal Agencies or US Federal Instrumentalities. - 2.
+Other individual 2a7-Like governmental investment pools are limited to 50% of total portfolio. - 3.
 Limitations on other approved investments are 10% of total portfolio.